Rhythm dance: Background

-The music chosen by the ice dance teams for the RD, which can include vocals, must be "suitable for Ice Dance as a sport discipline" and must reflect the character of the music and/or selected dance rhythms and/or themes.
+The music chosen by the ice dance teams for the RD, including music for the specified pattern dance, can include vocals, must be "suitable for Ice Dance as a sport discipline", and must reflect the character of the music and/or selected dance rhythms and/or themes.
 The RD must fit the phrasing of the music ice dance teams use.
 It must "be translated to the ice by demonstrating technical skill with steps and movements along with flow and the use of edges".
 Ice dance teams can choose music with "an audible rhythmic beat," although the music can be, at the start of the program, "without an audible rhythmic beat" for up to 10 seconds.

-There are no restrictions on dance holds, or any variation of dance holds, during the RD.
+There are no restrictions on dance holds or any variation of dance holds during the RD.
 Ice dance teams lose points (one point per program) if they stop in one place for more than ten seconds at the beginning and/or at the end of their programs.
 They are allowed a full stop of up to ten seconds, or two full stops of up to five seconds each, during the course of the program.
 A dance spin or choreographic spinning movement that does not travel is considered a stop.
 Ice dance teams should not separate, except when necessary for performing any required element or to change a hold, and they can only be separated by up to two arms' lengths during that time.
-Separations that occur at the beginning and/or end of the program can only last up to 10 seconds and there are no restrictions on the distance of the separation at that time.
+Separations that occur at the beginning and/or end of the program can only last up to 10 seconds, and there are no restrictions on the distance of the separation at that time.

 All changes of position, dance steps, rotations, and turns are allowed, as long as they follow the music and the designated rhythms.
 The two skaters can fully extend their arms while skating in a hand-to-hand hold only if it reflects the character of their chosen music rhythm, but this method of separation must not be excessively used.
 Both partners must perform "difficult, original, varied and intricate footwork" during the RD.

-As of the 2019–20 season, female ice dancers were allowed to wear trousers; men were required to wear full-length trousers.
-The costumes worn by ice dance teams, while reflecting the character of their chosen music, could not be "garish or theatrical in design", and had to be "modest, dignified, not give the effect of excessive nudity and appropriate for athletic competition".
-Ice dance teams could not use props and accessories during the RD.
+As of the 2019–20 season, female ice dancers were allowed to wear trousers; in the 2024–2025 season, both partners could wear trousers of any length during their RD.

-French ice dancers Gabriella Papadakis and Guillaume Cizeron hold the highest RD score of 92.73, which they achieved at the 2022 World Championships.
-They also hold the seven highest RD scores.
+American ice dancers Madison Chock and Evan Bates hold the highest RD score of 93.91, which they achieved at the World Team Trophy in 2023.